Rapid inference and comparison of gravitational-wave population models with neural variational posteriors: Acknowledgments

-We thank Lilah Mercadante, Sofía Álvarez-López, Jack Heinzel, Cailin Plunkett, Jacob Golomb, Hui Tong, Aditya Vikaykumar, and the participants of the IFPU Focus Week workshop ``Emerging methods in GW population inference'' for helpful discussions.
-M.M. is supported by the LIGO Laboratory through the National Science Foundation awards PHY-1764464 and PHY-2309200.
-N.E.W. is supported by the National Science Foundation Graduate Research Fellowship Program under grant number 2141064.
-S.V. is partially supported by the NSF grant PHY-2045740.
-The authors are grateful for computational resources provided by subMIT at MIT Physics, and the LIGO Laboratory supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
-This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation and has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
+We thank Lilah Mercadante, Ryan Abbott, Phiala Shanahan, Sofía Álvarez-López, Jack Heinzel, Cailin Plunkett, Jacob Golomb, Hui Tong, Aditya Vikaykumar, and the participants of the IFPU Focus Week workshop ``Emerging methods in GW population inference'' for helpful discussions.
+M.M. is supported by the LIGO Laboratory through the National Science Foundation awards No. PHY-1764464 and No. PHY-2309200.
+N.E.W. is supported by the National Science Foundation Graduate Research Fellowship Program under grant No. 2141064.
+S.V. is partially supported by the NSF grant No. PHY-2045740.
+This work made use of resources provided by subMIT at MIT Physics.
+The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants No. PHY-0757058 and No. PHY-0823459.
+This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
+This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
+This work is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, http://iaifi.org/).
+This work was partially supported by the MIT School of Science John W. Jarve (1978) Seed Fund.